Media Advisory - Minister Sohi Hosting International Clean Energy Conference

 Canada welcomes over 25 countries to discuss a future that will be cleaner, brighter and more prosperous for coming generations.
 Canada will showcase its leadership in cleantech innovation, champion the issue of gender equality, youth and Indigenous peoples in clean energy and promote Canada as an investment destination.

 Note: To gain access to CEM10/MI-4 press conferences, events and on-site interviews, media must be accredited.
-Please register for media accreditation: http://cem-mi-vancouver2019.ca/media/.
+Media who have not pre-registered are asked to check in on-site with their credentials.

 For details of other Clean Energy Ministerial and Mission Innovation Ministerial events open to media, visit : http://cem-mi-vancouver2019.ca/about/.